This page features a collection of some of the best Ruby books for all learning levels.

 - Some good books were excluded because objectively too obsolete at this point.
 Too niche Ruby books were not included either.

-- The books mentioned above are some of what I consider to be the best literature available today on the subjects at hand, based on my experience, those of my colleagues and possibly the opinions shared by most in the Ruby community.
+- The books mentioned above are some of what I consider to be the best Ruby books available today, based on my experience, those of my colleagues and possibly the opinions shared by most in the Ruby community.
 There are plenty of good books published every year, though, and if you’ve bought any of them or intend to buy one, you will probably be very satisfied nevertheless.
 That said, be aware that amongst the huge number of Ruby books being sold on the shelves at the moment, there are a few bad apples that I wouldn’t recommend at all.
-I won’t name such titles here, but beware and read Amazon reviews if you decide not to stick to my recommendations.
+I won’t name such titles here but beware and read Amazon reviews if you decide not to stick to my recommendations.

 - Books are very helpful and you should definitely read them and keep a few on hand for reference.
-Remember though that in order to succeed at programming, there is no substitute for gaining experience by practicing coding yourself and reading other people’s code.
+Remember though that in order to succeed at programming, there is no substitute for gaining experience by practicing coding yourself and reading other people’s code as well.
+They are necessary but not sufficient if you will.

 - I was one of the contributors to the Ruby Cookbook, but my judgment of that particular book is in no way altered by this fact.